 If you visit the monastery, you’ll discover a super interesting museum about the pharmaceutical works in Dubrovnik.
 You’ll be able to see old manuscripts with recipes for the youth elixir, secret love potions, and various other preparations.

 The tickets will cost you from 40 kunas ($6) for adults to 20 kunas ($3) for students and children.
 They are open all year long (except on some national holidays), Monday to Sunday.
 During winter their working hours are from 9:00 AM to 2:00 PM.

 You’ll enjoy Dubrovnik whenever you decide to visit it.
 However, winter in Dubrovnik can be especially nice, not only because you will save some money!

 During winter, everything moves at a slower pace in Mediterranean cities, allowing you more time to relax and enjoy the views, the food, and the local customs.
 You might miss out on swimming and beaches, but you get the holiday festiveness and smaller crowds.
 So have fun and enjoy yourself!

-We’ve actually written a whole post on where to stay in Dubrovnik’s Old Town, so check that out here.
+We’ve written a whole post on where to stay in Dubrovnik’s Old Town, so check that out here.
 If you just want the quick version, here are our suggestions.